Antônio Carlos Jobim: Legacy

 Jobim is widely regarded as one of the most important songwriters of the 20th century.
 Many of his songs are jazz standards.
 American jazz singers Ella Fitzgerald and Frank Sinatra prominently featured Jobim's songs on their albums Ella Abraça Jobim (1981) and Francis Albert Sinatra & Antônio Carlos Jobim (1967), respectively.
 The 1996 CD Wave: The Antonio Carlos Jobim Songbook included performances of Jobim tunes by Oscar Peterson, Herbie Hancock, Chick Corea and Toots Thielemans.

 Jobim was an innovator in the use of sophisticated harmonic structures in popular song.
-Some of his melodic twists, like the melody insisting on the major seventh of the chord, became commonplace in jazz after he used them.
+Some of his melodic twists included the melody insisting on the major seventh of the chord.

 The Brazilian collaborators and interpreters of Jobim's music include Vinicius de Moraes, João Gilberto (often credited as a co-creator or creator of bossa nova), Chico Buarque, Edu Lobo, Gal Costa, Elis Regina, Sérgio Mendes, Astrud Gilberto and Flora Purim.
+Buarque said in 1999 he has a drawer full of tapes gifted to him by Jobim.
 Significant arrangements of Jobim's compositions were written by Eumir Deodato, Nelson Riddle, and especially the conductor/composer Claus Ogerman.

 He won a Lifetime Achievement Award at the 54th Grammy Awards in 2012.
 As a posthumous homage, on 5 January 1999, the Municipality of Rio de Janeiro changed the name of Rio's Galeão International Airport, located on Governador Island, to bear the composer's name.
 Galeão Airport is explicitly mentioned in his composition "Samba do Avião".
 In 2014, Jobim was posthumously inducted to the Latin Songwriters Hall of Fame.
 In 2015, Billboard named Jobim as one of The 30 Most Influential Latin Artists of All Time.

+He was nominated for five Grammy Awards, including Best New Artist at the 7th Grammy Awards, where he lost to the Beatles.
+He won Best Latin Jazz Performance for the album titled Antonio Brasileiro at the 38th Annual Grammy Awards.

+Written by Elliott Smith, the ninth track on Oregon alternative rock band Heatmiser's 1994 album Cop and Speeder is entitled "Antonio Carlos Jobim".

 American contemporary jazz singer Michael Franks dedicated his 1995 album Abandoned Garden to the memory of Jobim.
 English singer/songwriter George Michael frequently acknowledged Jobim's influence.
 His 1996 album Older was dedicated to Jobim, and he recorded "Desafinado" on Red Hot + Rio (1996) with Astrud Gilberto.

-The official mascot of the 2016 Summer Paralympics in Rio de Janeiro, Tom, was named after him.
+Following a public vote, the official mascot of the 2016 Summer Paralympics in Rio de Janeiro, Tom, was named after him.

 In 2015, a crater on the planet Mercury was named in his honor by the IAU.